Hockey World Cup: India book spot in crossover despite losing to New Zealand in seven-goal thriller

 India finished third in the Pool with two points behind toppers New Zealand (7 points) and England (4 points).
 Savita Punia and Co will meet co-hosts Spain in the crossover match on July 10 in Terrassa.

-Pool B was tight to the very end as all four teams began the day with every chance of winning the pool or failing to qualify.
-In the end, it was a workmanlike performance from England that consigned China to the 13-16th place play-offs, with New Zealand running out winners of the Pool after beating India in a thrilling match.
+Pool B was tight to the very end as all four teams began the day with every chance of winning the pool or failing to qualify (except NZ).
+In the end, it was a professional performance from England that consigned China to the 13-16th place play-offs, with New Zealand running out winners of the Pool after beating India in a thrilling match.

-India took the lead early in the match through Vandana Katariya, who continued to show why she is such a rated player.
+India took the lead early in the match through Vandana Katariya, who continued to show why she is such a highly-rated player.
 Lalremsiami struck the ball towards goal and Vandana was in a great position to tip it into the goal.

-India pushed for a second and looked to be taking charge of the match but then Olivia Merry stepped up for a New Zealand penalty corner and her hard strike ensured Blacksticks were back in the game.
+India pushed for a second and looked to be taking charge of the match but then Olivia Merry stepped up for a New Zealand penalty corner and her hard strike ensured Black Sticks were back in the game.
 Tessa Jopp added to the New Zealand scoreline in the dying minutes of the first half when she scrambled the ball home.

 Frances Davies extended New Zealand’s lead with another great penalty corner routine but the rest of the third quarter was all about the India attack.
 Gurjit Kaur had chances from a series of penalty corners but Brooke Roberts and her determined defence put everything on the line to keep India out.

-The breakthrough came for India in the 43rd minute.
+The next breakthrough came for India in the 43rd minute.
 New Zealand lost a player with a green card and India took full advantage.
 A beautiful ball was played through the New Zealand defence and Lalremsiami was on hand to tip the ball home.

 The final quarter saw more of the same from India.
 They won 12 penalty corners but either failed to follow their routine or came up against a stalwart defence that wasn’t prepared to concede the lead.

 And then New Zealand gave themselves the cushion they had been seeking.
-A quick break, led by Aniwake Haumaha, earned the Blacksticks a penalty corner and Olivia Merry made it two from two.
+A quick break, led by Aniwake Haumaha, earned the Black Sticks a penalty corner and Olivia Merry made it two from two.

 It was a case of ‘what could have been’, when Gurjit Kaur finally rifled home a penalty corner to bring the scores to 4-3.
 The whole routine was perfect and Gurjit was able to show her class as a drag flicker.